-The assessment of internal consistency of the research instruments is necessary in employing PLS-SEM.
+Assessing the internal consistency of the research instruments is necessary when employing PLS-SEM.
 The threshold for Alpha (α) coefficients, Composite Reliability (CR), and Average Variance Extracted (AVE) indices was set at 0.7, which was used to evaluate the scale reliability (Cheung et al., 2023).
-All CR and AVE estimates exceeded their respective thresholds, indicating satisfactory scale reliability.
+All CR and AVE estimates exceeded their thresholds, indicating satisfactory scale reliability.
 Convergent validity of the scales was assessed by examining the factor loadings of each scale item on its underlying variables.
-None of the items fell below the required minimum value of 0.7 (Arasinah, 2021).
+None of the items fell below the minimum value of 0.7 (Arasinah, 2021).

 Furthermore, the discriminant validity of the research scales was evaluated using the Fornell and Larcker criteria (Oliver et al., 2010).
-The statistical analysis reveals the data is within the acceptable room for discriminant validity, as the corresponded score for each construct is higher than the other variables.
-The square root of AVE values was found to be greater than the corresponding correlations in all constructs, confirming both convergent and discriminant validity.
+The statistical analysis reveals the data is within the acceptable room for discriminant validity, as the corresponding score for each construct is higher than the other variables.
+The square root of AVE values was more significant than the corresponding correlations in all constructs, confirming both convergent and discriminant validity.
 Table 2 summarizes the validity and reliability test, while Table 3 provides the Fornell-Larcker criterion.